fluxcd/flagger/docs/gitbook/tutorials/canary-helm-gitops.md

 * the container image can't be downloaded
 * the deployment replica set is stuck for more then ten minutes (eg. due to a container crash loop)
-* the webooks (acceptance tests, load tests, etc) are returning a non 2xx response
+* the webooks (acceptance tests, helm tests, load tests, etc) are returning a non 2xx response
 * the HTTP success rate (non 5xx responses) metric drops under the threshold
 * the HTTP average duration metric goes over the threshold
 * the Istio telemetry service is unable to collect traffic metrics